* This page is for Consumers *

 Divorce and Children

 Separation and divorce, and the events leading up to them, interrupt the stability and predictability that children need.
 Other than the death of an immediate family member, divorce is the most stressful event that can affect a family.
 Because the world as they know it has ended, children may feel a great loss as well as anxiety, anger, and sadness.
 Children may fear being abandoned or losing their parents' love.
 Also, for many reasons, parenting skills often worsen around the time of the divorce.
 Parents are usually preoccupied and may be angry and hostile toward each other.
-Children may feel guilty about causing the divorce.
+Children may feel guilty because they think they somehow caused the divorce.
 If parents ignore children or visit sporadically and unpredictably, children feel rejected.

 Children need to be able to express their feelings to an adult who listens attentively.
 Counseling can provide children with a caring adult who, unlike their parents, will not be upset by their feelings.

 Children adjust best when parents cooperate with each other and focus on the child's needs.
-Parents must remember that a divorce only severs their relationship as husband and wife, not their relationship as parents of their children.
+Parents must remember that a divorce only severs their relationship as spouses, not their relationship as parents of their children.
 Whenever possible, parents should live close to each other, treat each other respectfully in the child's presence, maintain the other's involvement in the child's life, and consider the child's wishes regarding visitation.
 Older children and adolescents should be given increasing say in living arrangements.
 Parents should never suggest that their children take sides and should try not to express negative feelings about the other parent to their children.
-Parents should discuss issues openly, honestly, and calmly with their children; remain affectionate with them; continue to discipline consistently; and maintain normal expectations regarding chores and schoolwork.
-Most children regain a sense of security and support within about a year after divorce if the parents adjust and work to meet the child's needs.

 * This page is for Consumers *